NSW PSN Information

 P25 Phase 2 is more efficient than P25 Phase 1 as it allows for the effective doubling of channels available on each site, and is an obvious step forward for network administrators who face limited radio spectrum.

-However many older scanning receivers are not capable of decoding TDMA, ie a frequency that is split into two or more slots.
-The result is that these scanning receivers will no longer receive transmissions on a P25 Phase 2 network.
+Many older scanning receivers are not capable of decoding TDMA (ie a frequency that is split into two or more slots).
+The result is that these scanning receivers will no longer receive transmissions on a P25 Phase 2 network, including the NSW PSN.

 How do I scan the NSW PSN?